 Graduate student retreat

-As part of the GeoClub board, I helped arrange our first annual grad student retreat.
-Twenty grad students, one giant house on Lake Michigan, and one unexpected blizzard made for a weekend to remember!
-We have been promoting work-life balance, and this was a great new tradition.
+As part of the GeoClub board, I helped arrange our first and second annual grad student retreats.
+Twenty grad students, one giant house on Lake Michigan, and one unexpected blizzard made for a weekend to remember our first year!
+This is a great way for the new students to get to know their community, get advice, and set a precedent of work-life balance.

 Undergraduate and peer mentorship